-This award will be chosen by a committee of 321 Films team members and awarded to the filmmaker who told the strongest stories based on character development, plot line, pacing, dialogue, camera direction, and other attributes.
+This award will be chosen by a committee of 321 Productions team members and awarded to the filmmaker who told the strongest stories based on character development, plot line, pacing, dialogue, camera direction, and other attributes.

 Each official selection and finalist will receive official laurels from the festival.

 We accept films from all over the world and welcome them.